Creta5164/fmod-rmmv/README.md

 Speaker remembers the set value of the parameter and assigns each parameter of the binded event with the corresponding ID to the memorized value.

-Parameters set for the event character's Speaker operating on the current map or player character's Speaker are saved in the game save.
+> Note : Parameters set for the event character's Speaker operating on the current map
+> or player character's Speaker are saved in the game save.

 - `guid` : The Event GUID you want to set parameter in this speaker.
-  You can use the event defined in [**`GUID script`**][guids-js].
+  You can use the event guids defined in [**`GUID script`**][guids-js].
   If you're not sure what to put in, check out the example below.

 - `name` : The parameter name you want to specify in the event.